Click on the image to view the 2019 Adventure Rider Breakfast Series Calendar

 Ride plan & Rider etiquette

-For those that join my group - When I lead a group I don’t stop for lunch in a restaurant, I'm in the office all week so when I'm on a ride I want to spend as much time as possible in nature.
-I plan a stop about midway out in the country for snacks or a sandwich I bring with me, then of course there are the planned fuel stops.
+When I lead a group I don’t stop for lunch in a restaurant, I'm in the office all week so when I'm on a ride I want to spend as much time as possible in nature.
+I plan a stop about midway out in the country for snacks or a sandwich I bring with me, there are the planned fuel stops to pick up a snack.

 Having your emergency contact information on you and having that information readily available is critical.
 This is important not just for group rides but everyday.
 Even though you may have a buddy along on the ride you may get separated on the road.